2026 수특 영독연 14강 변형문제 (1-9번)

 Avoiding scientific jargon is not as hard as it seems, as articles written for the public, for government and even industry usually focus ____ the application of the science, not on the science itself.

-It is nearly always possible to ____ the application of science in plain language.
+It is nearly ____ possible to describe the application of science in plain language.

 Nevertheless, scientists sometimes complain that the translation of science into plain language ‘devalues’ it ____ ‘dumbs it down’.

-Scientists should never expect people outside their discipline to understand the exact meaning they ascribe to a specialised term — even an apparently simple one like ____
+____ should never expect people outside their discipline to understand the exact meaning they ascribe to a specialised term — even an apparently simple one like ‘model’.

-Every effort should be made to re-phrase the language so that it has meaning ____ the audience.
+Every effort should be made to re-phrase the language so that ____ has meaning to the audience.

-This sometimes takes more time and effort than some researchers can spare, and is the reason for the growing value of ____ skilled communicator as a messenger and interpreter between science and society.
+This sometimes takes ____ time and effort than some researchers can spare, and is the reason for the growing value of the skilled communicator as a messenger and interpreter between science and society.

 4 창의성을 중시하지 않는 기업 환경

-When limits to excellence begin to operate, only creativity and innovation can take companies ____ different trajectories.
+When limits to excellence begin to operate, only creativity and innovation can ____ companies to different trajectories.

 In a ____ and uncertain world, companies that are creative would most certainly have advantage over companies that are not.